Best Online Master’s Degrees in: Biology

 Mississippi State University claimed our award for best career support.
 The university’s career center offers individuals who have been alumni for more than two years free access to an online career management system that includes job postings, on-campus interviews, and additional job search software such as Career Shift and USA Jobs.
 They may also attend career fairs and receive a resume critique from a Career Center staff member.
 Mississippi State’s Career Center offers students information about careers, individual appointments with faculty, career assessments, mock interviews, and access to a listing of career events.

 Western Kentucky University received our award for best financial support.
-According to the National Center for Education Statistics (NCES), 96% of the university’s full-time beginning undergraduate students received financial aid in the 2010-2011 school year.
+According to the National Center for Education Statistics (NCES), 96% of the university’s full-time beginning undergraduate students received financial aid.
 Western Kentucky University’s financial assistance office provides information on graduate student loans, scholarships, grants, and other programs administered by the institution or offered by federal, state, and local governments.

 The University of Nebraska claimed our award for best disability services because of the accommodations it provides its students.
 The university is committed to providing all students the chance to learn from its academic programs and it prides itself on the diversity of its student population.
 Students with disabilities may contact their home University of Nebraska campus to learn more about the school’s disability services.
 Each school has its own website that outlines the procedures for filing for disability services and includes information about universal instructional design.